mkubaczyk/helmsman/README.md

 Helmsman is a Helm Charts (k8s applications) as Code tool which allows you to automate the deployment/management of your Helm charts from version controlled code.

+# Why has this repository changed the owner?

+The previous owner (Praqma company, later Eficode company) of this repository decided to transfer the repository into the hands of current maintainers to make sure the project can be developed further with no interruptions and unnecessary dependencies.
+We'll do our best to get it up and running as soon as possible.
+Thank you for your patience and trusting Helmsman with your tasks!

 # How does it work?

 Helmsman uses a simple declarative [TOML](https://github.com/toml-lang/toml) file to allow you to describe a desired state for your k8s applications as in the [example toml file](https://github.com/Praqma/helmsman/blob/master/examples/example.toml).